Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Arctic Ground SquirrelArctic ground squirrels live in colonies of hundreds of squirrels.
 Each colony has a couple of dominant males that control the territory.
 Arctic ground squirrels are usually active between four in the afternoon and nine or ten at night.
 On rainy and cloudy days, they stay in their burrows.

 An Arctic ground squirrel colony is made up of burrows that are dug about three feet under the ground.
 The burrows are connected with a series of tunnels.
-Grizzly bears often dig up a whole system of burrows up to just to catch the squirrels!
+Brown bears often dig up a whole system of burrows up to just to catch the squirrels!

 Arctic ground squirrels are very vocal.
-In fact they are called "tsik-tsik" by the Inupiat Eskimos in Alaska because of the sounds they make!
+In fact, they are called "tsik-tsik" by the Inupiat Eskimos in Alaska because of the sounds they make!